 My second comment on Dr. Prater's blog was on his post titled "Engaging in the Process of Formative Assessment".
 The title alone overwhelmed me, so I had to choose this post to make a comment!
 After all - it is all about the "learning" right!?
 So, the reason I chose this post was because I know little to nothing about "formative assessment" or so I thought!
 It wasn't until I was almost done reading that I realized what formative assessment is.
 As Dr. Prater says in his blog:

 So in essence we must pay attention to our students as we are teaching them - this will let us know if they are comprehending what we are trying to teach them.
-If they are not comprehending, then we must alter how we are teaching them so that they can understand and retain the information.
+If they are not comprehending, then we must alter how we are teaching them so that they can understand and retain the information."One of the most valuable forms of formative assessment is simply teacher observations of student mastery of content matter.
+Formative assessment can occur as a teacher is observing students’ work, discussion, debates, etc. and then reacting to what he or she sees."

 This post was very informative to me!